crate/croud/docs/commands/clusters.rst

 Deployment of testing/nightly versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For the users that want to get their hands on new features early, it's
+For the users that want to get their hands on new features early, it is
 possible to deploy versions from our ``testing`` and ``nightly`` channels.

 ``testing`` - These are versions that are being evaluated for promotion